barryvdh/barryvdh.github.io/_posts/2015-02-21-csrf-protection-in-laravel-explained.md

 ### Strict typing
 > [blog.laravel.com](http://blog.laravel.com/csrf-vulnerability-in-laravel-4/): Note that the token comparison has been changed from a != comparison to a !== comparison.
 This will prevent specially crafted JSON requests from bypassing the filter.

-Because of the weak-typing and using json_decode for JSON request, you could pass `{'_token':true}` as JSON data, and it would still match.
+Because of the weak-typing and using `json_decode()` for JSON requests, you could pass `{'_token':true}` as JSON data and it would still match.
 That's a pretty easy (but important!) fix, but as [lasselehtinen and ircmaxell noted](https://github.com/laravel/laravel/commit/ba0cf2a1c9280e99d39aad5d4d686d554941eea1), it's still not perfect.

 ### Timing safe comparison

-While a timing attack for CSRF tokens is probably more theoretical, it would be possible for attackers to guess the token by repeating the same request many times, and comparing the time it takes to return.
+While a timing attack for CSRF tokens is probably more theoretical, it would be possible for attackers to guess the token by repeating the same request many times and comparing the time it takes to return.
 Because a regular string comparison stops when it finds a character that doesn't match, you could find a difference between different tokens.
-Very simplified:
+Very simplified example:

 ```php
 $token = 'abcdef';